-EMBRACE YOUR FRIENDLY CITY
+EMBRACE A FRIENDLY CITY

 Big city business and small town charm unite to create a vibrant location and a safe choice of new home for expats.
 Contemporary and traditional architecture sit comfortably together alongside wide river banks and charming urban districts.
-Experience wonderful times in cozy and beautiful Düsseldorf.
+Experience wonderful times in the cozy and beautiful capital of the state of NRW.